 When You Skip the Human Part

 A while ago, I went to a panel hosted by an organization known for its community programming and course offerings.
+Community is their whole premise, which made what happened next feel a little surreal.

 I came to connect.
 They came to convert.

-Later, I met the founder.
-Same rhythm.
-I got out my name and maybe half a sentence before the pitch started up again.
-Until a friend beside me interrupted and said,
+Later in the evening, I met the founder.
+The same pattern repeated.
+I got out my name and maybe half a sentence before the pitch started again.
+A friend standing beside me finally interrupted and said, “I think Izzy’s a bit past your target audience.”

 “Oh!
 Maybe you could teach a workshop for us?”